Daily English Dialogues Practice

 Alex: I’m glad I could help!
 Best of luck with the move, Jamie.
 I’m sure you’ll love Denver once you get settled in.
 Let me know if you need any more advice!

-See also English Dialogues About Favorite Books
+See also English Conversations About Handling Complaints

 Jamie: Will do.
 Thanks again!